dbanetto/uni/findbugs/report.md

 source code.
-This is due to all documentation on the process is out-of-date and inspecting the code itself reveals that the current setup is tailored to the maintainers machines, not the general public.
+This is due to all documentation on the process is out-of-date and inspecting the code itself reveals that the current setup is tailored to the maintainers machines, not the public.
 The information gathered from FindBugs is quite useful to help improve the quality of the code but it does not prove anything but the absence of its bug patterns.